Forest Action Plan

 Best Management Practices

 Ohio’s best management practices (BMPs) program is quasi-regulatory.
-The agencies responsible for BMPs policy development are the Ohio Forestry Association and the Ohio State University Extension.
+The agencies responsible for BMPs policy development are the Ohio Department of Natural Resources’ Division of Forestry, the Ohio Forestry Association, and the Ohio State University Extension.

 Click here to view the most recent BMPs recommendations on the state forestry agency website.